Xu1Aan/BigData/04_Flume/Flume.md

 a1.channels = c1

 # Describe/configure the source
-a1.sources.r1.type = com.atguigu.MySource
+a1.sources.r1.type = com.xu1an.MySource
 a1.sources.r1.delay = 1000
-#a1.sources.r1.field = atguigu
+#a1.sources.r1.field = xu1an

 # Describe the sink
 a1.sinks.k1.type = logger